 No longer needing to commute for several hours a week, catching up on household chores, and spending quality time with family were all perks of working from home.
 With inflation hitting a new 40-year high at 10.1% in the UK, home workers are projected to be back at the office this winter in order to save on costs.

 According to The Telegraph, “an employee would need to earn £900 more a year to afford working from home”, as experts reveal that home working adds an extra £209 per month to “already soaring energy bills”.

-Employees who work from home frequently will likely find a solution in going into the office more often to save on energy bills from less usage of gas and electricity.
+Employees who work from home will likely find a solution in going into the office more often to save on energy bills from less usage of gas and electricity.

 2. Rediscovering office benefits: The perks of office working

-While employees can save money by returning to offices or spending more time in coworking spaces or office buildings for work, businesses can find opportunities to not only better understand their employees by seeing what they need, but retaining them.
+While employees can save money by returning to offices or spending more time in coworking spaces and office buildings for work, businesses can find opportunities to not only better understand their employees by seeing what they need, but retaining them.

 A workplace ecosystem is a concept that creates a dynamic network of spaces and environments where the employees feel engaged and supported both digitally and physically.
 To improve the employee experience, businesses need to start by creating the right environment that suits different needs.